Pessimistic Off-Policy Optimization for Learning to Rank: Analysis

-Now we show how the error due to acting pessimistically does not depend on uncertainty of the chosen list, but on the confidence interval width of optimal list $c(A_{*,X}, X)$.
-This is desirable as $c(A_{*,X}, X)$ is defined by the problem difficulty, while $c(\hat{A}_X, X)$ depends on the taken action and is unknown before the data are logged.
+Now we show how the error due to acting pessimistically does not depend on the uncertainty of the chosen list but on the confidence interval width of optimal list $c(A_{*,X}, X)$.
+This is desirable when the logging policy already performs well (\cref{sec:pessimistic optimization}).

 \begin{theorem}[Error of acting pessimistically] Let $A_{*, X}$ and $\hat{A}_X$ be defined as in \eqref{eq:optimal list} and \cref{alg:off-policy optimization}, respectively.
 Let $L(A, X) = \hat{V}(A, X) - c(A, X)$ be a high-probability lower bound on the value of list $A$ in context $X$, where all quantities are defined as in \cref{lemma: concentration list}.
-Then for any context $X$, the error of acting with respect to a lower confidence bound satisfies
+Then, for any context $X$, the error of acting with respect to a lower confidence bound satisfies

 with probability at least $1 - \delta$, jointly over all $X$. \end{theorem}